-The AFI FEST had a particularly electric kickoff, with the premiere of the award-hopeful Ruth Bader Ginsberg biopic “On the Basis of Sex,” directed by AFI alumna Mimi Leder and starring Felicity Jones and Armie Hammer.
-Opening the festival with the film was clearly an honor and a career highlight for Leder, a trailblazer as the first woman accepted at the AFI cinematography program.
+AFI FEST had a particularly electric kickoff, with the premiere of the award-hopeful Ruth Bader Ginsberg biopic “On the Basis of Sex,” directed by AFI alumna Mimi Leder and starring Felicity Jones and Armie Hammer.
+Opening the festival with the film was clearly an honor and a career highlight for Leder, a trailblazer as one of the first women accepted at the AFI Cinematography program.
 “If it weren’t for that education, I wouldn’t be standing here tonight,” she said during her opening remarks.
 “It is a very special honor to be here tonight with this film.”

 Natalie Camou, director.
 The winner of the 2017 inaugural Audi Fellowship for Women, Camou is passionate about making the most of her opportunity: “I hope I can make media which resonates with the young people of our country, that allows them to feel empowered, that allows them to not be afraid of speaking up… to look at an example on the screen and feel inspired to own their identity.”

 Oran Zegman, director.
 Beginning her career as an actress in multiple television series, films and theatre plays and gradually moving behind the camera, Zegman recently finished the first musical in the AFI program, the black comedy “Marriage Material.”

 Beata Harju, writer.
 At only 28, Harju is an industry veteran, having done acting, directing, and writing, including penning a full-length animated feature.
 For her, “just getting to AFI and making films every day is a huge success.”